danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-28-customizing-the-macos-about-panel-in-swiftui.md

 ## Conclusion

-I really like SwiftUI's APIs for working with menu commands, but the About Panel stuff is a bit hidden.
+While I like SwiftUI's APIs for working with menu commands, the About Panel stuff is a bit hidden.
 I hope that they bring a more native approach in a future SwiftUI update.

-With that, I'd love to see the limitations of the attributed string capabilities.
+I'd also love to see the limitations of the attributed string capabilities.
 The first to make Doom run in the credits text field (someone made it run in the touch bar) wins a prize.